Ordination -- Very Groovy Action

 What is TOGE’s fundamental core belief?

-The TOGE creed, “You are my equal; and I am yours,” does not apply to:
+The TOGE creed, “You are my equal.
+And I am yours,” does not apply to:

 Which type of marriage below is not authorized by TOGE?